pdbxmmcifwg/carbohydrate-extension/examples/components.md

 - [SIA](components/SIA-rev.cif) (N-acetyl-alpha-neuraminic acid)
 - [UAP](components/UAP-rev.cif) (4-deoxy-2-O-sulfo-alpha-L-threo-hex-4-enopyranuronic acid)

-Or you may download [all components](components/all-components.tar.gz)
+Or you may download [these components](components/all-components.tar.gz) as a compressed tar file.

+In addition, you may download definitions for [322 components](components/CCD_monosaccharide_definition.tar.gz) which will during the remediation.
+This list is not yet complete,